ComAlchemist/Anything_From_Scratch/README.md

 A small repo that we want to give some value to the community about implementing artificial intelligence algorithms, as well as training our ability to code and understand algorithms better.

+### Update

+With some models I research (I will note the star next to the model name), there will be small changes in the file layout.
+An algorithm that I learn will have a small readme.md section and more code to try more problems.

 ## Contents

 - [Machine Learning](#machine-learning)